All Products

 networkpolicy.networking.k8s.io/access-nginx created

-3. Without an access label defined, test access to the nginx Service.
-The connection times out and fails.
+3. When no access label is defined, test access to the nginx Service.
+The request times out and access fails.

 kubectl run busybox --rm -ti --image=registry.cn-hangzhou.aliyuncs.com/acs/busybox:v1.29.2 /bin/sh